 The perfect balance of fruit and spices, these little gems are so tasty!!
 They just might convert a non-lover of fruitcake!

-If you love fruitcake, then you'll want to try my Fruitcake Shortbread this holiday season!
-It's easy to make and so tasty!
+If you love fruitcake and it is a Christmas tradition in your family, then you will also want to try my Fruitcake Shortbread Cookies this holiday season!

 Not pictured in the above ingredients is powdered sugar and milk for icing which is optional but tasty!